 Ordinarily resident in New Zealand.

-A contact person can be appointed by the Executive Committee or elected by the Members at a General Meeting.
+A contact person can be appointed by the Board or elected by the Members at a General Meeting.

 Each contact person’s name must be provided to the Registrar of Incorporated Societies, along with their contact details, including: